libretro/docs/docs/guides/install-android.md

 To minimize installation size, the F-Droid release includes only a basic set of assets.
 For a complete setup matching the retroarch.com release it is necessary to visit `Main Menu` → `Online Updater` within the app to download all additional assets, controller profiles, overlays, shaders, and other required data.

-The armeabi-v7a variant lacks assets (impacting microconsoles; see [#18756](https://github.com/libretro/RetroArch/issues/18756)).
+The `ozone` menu driver lacks assets, impacting popular microconsoles (see [#18756](https://github.com/libretro/RetroArch/issues/18756)).
 Temporary workaround: Main Menu → Online Updater → Update Assets.

 ### Installation via Google Play servers (obsolete)